I Know Therefore I Score: Label-Free Crafting of Scoring Functions using Constraints Based on Domain Expertise: Related Work

 An explicit scoring function is often desired along with rankings in many practical scenarios.
 Microsoft TrueSkill \cite{10.5555/2976456.2976528}, Elo Ratings and Streetscore \cite{6910072} are examples where scores have been crafted to facilitate rankings.
 It is always advisable for scoring systems to provide an explanation of how the score was arrived at.
 Previous works like \cite{demajo2020explainable,pmlr-v84-sokolovska18a} incorporate explainability into scoring systems by combining multiple AI techniques to cater differently for each of the features, learning binning strategies on the features, and perturbing the features so as to compare the variation in the score.

-Additionally, there is prior work such as \cite{Gupta_Marla_Sun_Shukla_Kolbeinsson_2021, NEURIPS2018_caa20203} that provides a framework to model the shape relationship between the input features and the output as mathematical constraints.
+Additionally, there are prior works~\cite{Gupta_Marla_Sun_Shukla_Kolbeinsson_2021, NEURIPS2018_caa20203} that provide a framework to model the shape relationship between the input features and the output as mathematical constraints.
 These constraints are added as regularization terms along with the original regression or classification objective.
 However, the aforementioned work requires label information to perform modelling.

-When it comes to unsupervised or weakly supervised domain for ranking, prior works like \cite{dehghani2017neural,xu2019passage,10.1007/978-3-642-24955-6_72} usually aggregate opinions from multiple weak supervision signals of ranks to perform ranking. \cite{alattas2019unsupervised} is an unsupervised scoring technique that calculates the weights of each feature based on the similarity in their correlation coefficients (feature clustering).
+When it comes to unsupervised or weakly supervised paradigms for ranking, prior works like \cite{dehghani2017neural,xu2019passage,10.1007/978-3-642-24955-6_72} usually aggregate opinions from multiple weak supervision signals of ranks to perform ranking. \cite{alattas2019unsupervised} is an unsupervised scoring technique that calculates the weights of each feature based on the similarity in their correlation coefficients (feature clustering).
 Another recently proposed unsupervised scoring technique \cite{ichikawa2020unsupervised} is applicable only for binary features.

 In our LFWS approach, we allow incorporation of domain expertise into a learning model as a weak supervision signal.
 We approach the problem as optimizing a neural network with constraints \cite{madry2019deep,DBLP:journals/corr/abs-2002-10742}.
 Unlike existing methods, we do not have any label information with us other than the domain constraints.
 One way to inject domain level constraints into a machine learning model is to include it as a loss or penalty to the model \cite{10.5555/3298483.3298610,chen2018neural,raissi2017physics,fischer2019dl2,DILIGENTI2017143,Gupta_Marla_Sun_Shukla_Kolbeinsson_2021}.
 But these are usually physical constraints in equations or logical constraints expressed in first order logic or shape constraints between the input and the output.
 Our LFWS approach includes business rules in the model by converting them to specific objective functions that the model can optimize.